openbsd/src/distrib/aviion/ramdisk/install.md

 to share the disk with DG/UX, you are advised to keep the existing DG/UX boot blocks and put the OpenBSD boot blocks on the DG/UX root partition.

-If you no longer intend to boot DG/UX from this disk, ansewr `yes'.
+If you no longer intend to boot DG/UX from this disk, answer `yes'.

 __EOT
 		ask_yn "Install OpenBSD boot blocks?" "yes"